marcvspt/simple-login-php/README.md

   `password` varchar(80) NOT NULL
 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```
-This is the same that have in a comment in the file www/config.php.
-You must insert the users data manually.
+This is the same that are in a comment in the file www/config.php. **You must insert the users data manually**.

 ## EXTRA INFO AND CONFIG (optional)
 To run this service when the server start just copy the file **docker-webapp.service** like root or with sudo in the system folder and enable the service: